-While one of the main goals of the hikeSafe program is to reduce the number of rescues necessary in the White Mountain National Forest in New Hampshire, accidents do happen.
-In these unfortunate situations, New Hampshire Fish and Game Department and White Mountain National Forest, along with local volunteer associations, are always prepared to conduct rescues.
+While one of the main goals of the hikeSafe program is to reduce the number of rescues necessary, accidents do happen.
+In these unfortunate situations,

 Many times these individuals are putting themselves at personal risk in order to find someone who has perhaps used poor judgment and stumbled into a dangerous situation, especially when there is a severe weather situation.

-For instance, if someone is injured in the mountains, at least 18-24 rescuers and several hours are needed to carry that person out.
-That number often exceeds that number of New Hampshire Fish and Game Department Conservation Officers, U.S. Forest Service personnel and volunteers able to assist.
+For instance, if someone is injured in the mountains, 18 to 24 – or more – rescuers and several hours are needed to carry that person out.
 Be prepared to help - especially if the injured is a member of your group.